Takasaki Shinden Station: Layout

 The station consists of an island platform serving two tracks at grade with a siding.
 The station building is a modern flat-roofed concrete structure; formerly staffed, it is now unattended and now serves only as a waiting room.
 A level crossing and ramp leads to the island platform.
 Parking and bike sheds are available at the station forecourt.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened what it then designated as the Miyazaki Line between Yoshimatsu and Kobayashi (then named Kobayashimachi) on 1 October 1912.
 In the second phase of expansion, the track was extended southeast to Tanigashira which opened as the eastern terminus on 11 May 1913.
 Takasaki Shinden opened on the same day as one of several intermediate stations on the new track.
 On 15 December 1923, the stretch of track between Yoshimatsu and Miyakonojō which included Takasaki Shinden, was designated as part of the Nippō Main Line.
 On 6 December 1932, the same stretch was separated out and was designated as the Kitto Line with Miyakonojō as the starting point.
+The current station building was completed in 1969.
+Freight services were discontinued in 1980 and baggage handling in 1984.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Takasaki Shinden came under the control of JR Kyushu.